 I checked out Social Media – Twitter first and foremost – for mentions of the disruptive impact of the SSI piece, using the Conference hashtag #MRMW.
 The result: very few mentions indeed.

-Twitter of course isn’t representative of a MR universe; perhaps the topic is too explosive – or perhaps people simple would prefer to pretend the session hadn’t happened.
+Twitter, of course, isn’t representative of an MRX universe; perhaps the topic is too explosive – or perhaps people simply would prefer to pretend the session hadn’t happened.
 Just shut up and “move on”.
 A conspiracy of silence?

 So what’s my take-out?